 court order, because it is considered the owner's personal property.

 To change the address, owner's name, or

-Amendment of Certificate of Assumed Business Name" must be filed with the
+Amendment of Certificate of Assumed Business Name" with the

 Secretary of State using the form found